rjmstudentcoder/Space-Invaders-in-JavaFX/README.md

 I found that planning out a project beforehand is important.
 I had initially written many lines of code with the expectation that I would use them.
 Over the past few days, however, I found much more efficient or intuitive methods to use.
 Because I worked on the project without a plan, I wrote code I didn't need, and as a result, lost time.

-# Resources
-This project would not have been possible without W3Schools' Java tutorials and Joel Murach's *Murach's Java Programming*.